AmpersandTarski/documentation/syntax/the-tabulation-statement.md

 RULE "Create T" : e |- pi~;rho
 RULE "Delete T" : pi~;rho |- e
 ```
-If a user is tempted to replace the Create/Delete pair with a single equivalence, this becomes
+If a user is tempted to replace the Create/Delete pair with a single equivalence, this becomes:
 ```
 TABLE T(pi:P, rho:R)
 IDENT T(pi,rho)
 RULE e = pi~;rho
 ```

 [^1] This statement will be available in Ampersand vs. 4.